IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

     ![](_attachments/itzExtendRsvp.png)

-If you anticipate needing more time, repeat steps 5 and 6 to extend the reservation to the maximum of 6 days.
+If you anticipate needing more time, repeat Steps 5 and 6 to extend the reservation to the maximum of 6 days.

 <div style="page-break-after: always;"></div>

-## Access the environment
+## Accessing the demonstration environment
 Access to the {{offering.name}} demonstration environment is provided through a web interface to a fictitious company's intranet website.

-7. Click the reservation tile in the ITZ My reservations page.
+7. Click on reservation tile in the ITZ **My reservations** page.

     ![](_attachments/itzRSVPTile.png)